 An alcoholic’s life expectancy may also be shortened by a variety of cancers as well.
-According to the American Cancer Society, alcohol use accounts for 4% of all cancer deaths and about 6% of all cancers in the United States.
-Alcohol use has been linked to an increased risk of cancer in the liver, breast, mouth, throat, larynx, esophagus, stomach, and colon.
+According to the American Cancer Society, alcohol abuse accounts for 4% of all cancer deaths and about 6% of all cancers in the United States.
+Alcohol abuse has been linked to an increased risk of cancer in the liver, breast, mouth, throat, larynx, esophagus, stomach, and colon.

 Long-term alcohol abuse can also decrease life expectancy due to a weakened immune system.
 Too much alcohol can make it harder for the immune system to fight infections and disease.
-For example, chronic drinkers are at a greatest risk of contracting lung diseases like pneumonia and tuberculosis than moderate drinkers or people who don’t drink at all.
+For example, chronic drinkers are at a greater risk of contracting lung diseases like pneumonia and tuberculosis than moderate drinkers or people who don’t drink at all.

 Alcohol’s Effects on Aging

 The alcohol mortality rate can also be impacted indirectly by alcohol’s effects on aging.
 Health conditions can worsen with alcohol abuse, and some medical conditions may be harder to treat after years of heavy drinking.
 Some drinking problems may even get overlooked and be mistakenly associated with old age.
 Although you may not be experiencing any severe health effects from drinking, seeking alcohol addiction treatment could still extend your life.